Aid for soundproofing work on a dwelling near an airport

 Who shall I contact

-If your request is accepted, the operator sends you a registered letter with notice of receipt indicating that you can have an acoustic study of your accommodation carried out.
+If your request is accepted, the airport operator sends you a registered letter with notice of receipt indicating that you can have an acoustic study of your accommodation carried out.

-1-Conducting an acoustic study
+1-Perform an acoustic study

 A list is provided in the annex to the decision granting the aid given by the airport operator.